Category Archives: Lindsay Anderson

 I even spotted an actor who played one of the infamous droogs!

-A plus to the film is that several actors appear in multiple roles, some difficult to distinguish.
+A plus for the film is that several actors appear in multiple roles, some of whom are difficult to distinguish.
 Part of the fun is trying to figure out who’s who.

 But the best part of O Lucky Man! is the music.
-Anderson takes periodic breaks from the drama to simply treat his audience to a musical number all performed by Alan Price.
+Anderson takes periodic breaks from the drama to treat his audience to a musical number, performed by Alan Price.

 It’s comforting to sit back and enjoy the unforgettable tunes that pepper the film.
-One could argue that the songs almost usurp the main action but I found them, great companions, to the other.
+One could argue that the songs almost usurp the main action, but I found them to be great companions to the other.

 As if there was any doubt, the soundtrack was widely lauded and was a huge financial success.